TysonStanley/tysonstanley.github.io/_posts/2019-07-12-datatable.md

     ## 1000:  0.48826897 -0.1454968  0.25290591

 We can also see this by looking at our `dt` object and making sure there isn’t a new variable called `a` in it.
+Turns out, there isn't.
+So we, in this case, did not modify by reference.

 {% highlight r %}
 dt